 These peer-reviewed studies provide the evidence base for the strategies discussed above.

-Research, like that of Grainger (2004) and McWilliam (2007), shows teachers can foster creativity.
+Research, like that of Grainger (2004) and McWilliam (2007), shows teachers can support creativity.
 Dawes (2020) and others find specific behaviours useful for learner growth.
 This review of existing research by researchers like Mulnix (2012) explores these behaviours.

 Brauer et al. (2024)